The end of the year means one thing for nonprofit organizations —fundraising, and lots of it.

 - Giving days.
-A giving day is essentially a timed fundraising challenge event.
+A giving day is a timed fundraising challenge event.
 Challenge your audience to work together to contribute a specific total amount of donations to your cause within 24 hours.
+One of the most popular examples is #GivingTuesday.
 Nonprofits often arrange percentage or matching gift agreements with local retailers or corporate sponsors in order to boost the impact of these challenges.
-Consider working a giving day into your #GivingTuesday plans.

 - Pledge drives.
 This fundraising technique can be a very effective way to expand your audience and engage many donors quickly.
-The catch, though, is that you’ll need to take the effort to actually collect and process their pledged donations after the pledge drive period has ended.
-Explore this guide for more information on this fundraising method.
+The catch, though, is that you’ll need to take the effort to actually collect and process the pledged donations after the pledge drive period has ended.

 Once your team has worked through all the steps described above, it’s time to get started!

-Follow along with the timeline that you established back in Section 1, sticking to your strategy as much as possible while also adapting as needed based on performance and donor engagement.
-If you selected specific KPIs to use for measuring success, it should be easy to identify if your campaign is progressing well or if your techniques need tweaking.
+Follow along with the timeline that you established, sticking to your strategy as much as possible while also adapting as needed based on performance and donor engagement.
+If you selected specific KPIs and benchmark dates to use for measuring success, it should be easy to identify if your campaign is progressing well or if your techniques need tweaking.

 After your campaign draws to a close and the new year begins, immediately thank all of your donors and participants.
 If you reached your goals, let your community know!
 Share final updates about the campaign and what you’ll be able to accomplish in the coming year thanks to all their help.